calint/glos/src/engine/README.md

 * `shaders` contains the opengl programs used for rendering
 * `window` is an sdl2 window displaying the rendered result
 * `sdl` handles initiation and shutdown of sdl2
-* `net` and `net_server` handle single and multiplayer modes by synchronizing player signals rendering at the rate of slowest client
+* `net` and `net_server` handle single and multiplayer modes
+  - synchronizes players signals
+  - limits frame rate of all players to the slowest client

 ## multithreaded engine
 * update and render run on different threads